pwfranks23/pwfranks23.github.io/README.md

 # Patrick W. Franks
 #### Based in San Francisco, CA

 I'm part of the team at [Skip](https://www.skipwithjoy.com/), trying to build a powered exoskeleton to assist movement.
+Before joining Skip, I have worked on designing and controlling exoskeletons while at Google X, Stanford, Carnegie Mellon, and the Shirley Ryan AbilityLab.

 ### Some previous work of mine
 Full publication list can be found [on my google scholar profile](https://scholar.google.com/citations?hl=en&user=Fzhk_ssAAAAJ)